timokoch/dumux-braindiffusion-miniapp/README.md

 ./braindiffusion
 ```

-Runtime parameters can be configures via the parameter file `params.input`
+Runtime parameters can be configured via the parameter file `params.input`
-that is located in the app folder but also linked to the build folder.
+that is located in the `app` folder, but also linked to the build folder (`build-cmake/app`).

-For postprocessing, switch to the folder `dumux-braindiffusion-miniapp`.
+For post-processing, switch to the `dumux-braindiffusion-miniapp` folder.
 Create a Python virtual environment (tested Python version 3.10) and install requirements:

 ```